artemmavrin/latex-homework/README.md

 * `11pt`:
   Set the font size to 11pt.
 * `12pt`:
-  Set the font size to 12pt.
+  (default) Set the font size to 12pt.

 ### Commands